New Hire Announcement: Everything You Need to Know (+ Free Template)

 Interesting Personal Information (Optional)

 Here’s where you can add some personality to your announcement.
-Consider sending your new hire a few questions to answer before they onboard.
+Consider sending your new hire a few questions to answer before they are onboard.
 Here are some ideas:

 - What’s the best trip you’ve been on and why?